-- 1. The respondent is an Assistant Secretary and Treasurer on the Board of Directors of the Galveston County Municipal Utility District No. 12 ("MUD").
-The complaints relate to a May 6, 2017, bond election. - 2.
+- 1. The respondent is the President of the Board of Directors of the Galveston County Municipal Utility District No. 12 ("MUD").
+The complaints relate to political advertising in connection with a May 6, 2017, bond election. - 2.
 The complaints alleged that the respondent: 1) knowingly spent or authorized the spending of public funds for political advertising signs in violation of section 255.003 of the Election Code; 2) did not include a disclosure statement on the political advertising signs as required